oceanhackweek/ohw23_proj_argo_ml/README.md

 - https://cdn.ioos.noaa.gov/media/2020/03/QARTOD_TS_Manual_Update2_200324_final.pdf
 - https://ioos.github.io/ioos_qc/

-Argo Test    	 IOOS Test      	Thresholds                               	    IOOS Module Spike       	 Spike          	3 C for suspect, 8 for fail              	    spike_test Gradient    	 Rate of Change 	3*StdDev                                 	    rate_of_change_test Frozen      	 Rate of Change 	Very small deviations' -> 1 StdDev?
-Less?	    rate_of_change_test Stuck Value  	 Rate of Change 	0 (Stuck Value means zero change)        	    rate_of_change_test Global Range   Gross Range Test	Appropriate min/max extremes for all ocean	  gross_range_test Regional Range Gross Range Test	Appropriate min/max extremes for region  	    gross_range_test
+Spike Test -> IOOS Threshold is 3 C for suspect, 8 for fail Gradient (Argo) / Rate of Change (IOOS) -> Threshold of 3*StnDev Global Range / Gross Range -> Min/max for all ocean.
+Will need "unrealistic" spikes to properly test.
+Regional Range / Gross Range -> Min/max for region.
+Will need "unrealistic" spikes to properly test.
+Frozen / Rate of Change -> 'Very small deviations', we would need to come up with a value.
+May not be necessary to run in addition to Gradient
+Stuck Value / Rate of Change -> Threshold of 0.
+May not be necessary to run in addition to Gradient.

 ## 5. Define some configurations on the ML model
 09AUG - talk about that